LordAmit/muse/README.md

 ```

 This will create a folder called `AppFoo` under `/tmp/mutants` where the mutated source files will be stored.

+# Muse Processor Helper Utility
+We have created the Muse processor utility using python, which makes it easier to mutate android projects by generating relevant shell script files.
+To work with it, you need to replace the file paths, and edit the file called `input_folders`.
+In the file, you need to provide the list of directories containing Android projects.
+The provided `input_folders` already contains sample values.

 # Cite
 If you use Muse for academic purposes, please cite: